yuit/jake-typescript/README.md

 * mapRoot?: string - The root for the map files.
 * targetVersion?: ESVersion -- The target JS version to use.

-## interface BatchCompileOptions extends CompileOptions
+## interface BatchCompileOptions

 * outputDirectory?: string -- The output directory for the batch compile.

+Extends CompileOptions.

 ## enum ModuleKind